drozen/Data-and-Visual-Analytics/README.md

 ### Projects included:

-### Conducted in depth data analytics and visualization on Netflix data providing insights.
+### •	Conducted in-depth data cleaning, exploration, analytics and visualization on Netflix movie data providing valuable insights such as which ratings and metrics affect revenue

 See Project1.R and Project2.R and their reports

-### Conducted Logistic Regression and Classification on breast cancer data and predicted with 97% accuracy whether the cancer was benign or malignant.
+### •	Conducted Logistic Regression and Classification on breast cancer data and predicted with 97% accuracy whether the cancer was benign or malignant

 See \Log Reg and Class on BCancer Data\

-### Conducted in depth data cleaning, exploration, analytics and visualization on automobile and diamond data providing valuable insights such as the influence of diamond price versus carat weight according to diamond cut.
+### •	Conducted in-depth data cleaning, exploration, analytics and visualization on automobile and diamond data providing valuable insights such as the influence of diamond price versus carat weight according to diamond cut

 see \Auto Info Analytics\